nik-hil/nik-hil.github.io/_posts/2019-05-25-Simple_deep_learning_example.md

     Done.
 ```

-We will implement simplest deep learning with simple example of a line.
+We will implement simplest neural network with simple example of a line.

 A line is represented as